IObundle/iob-spi/README.md

-# README #
+# IOB-SPI #

-## What is this repository for? ##

-* IOb-SPI hosts a SPI flash memory controller core
+IOb-SPI hosts a SPI flash memory controller core.
+This core is used on a SoC to act as an SPI master and communicate with the flash memory.

+## Setup
+`nix-shell --run "make setup"`

 ## Simulate

-make sim
+`nix-shell --run "make -C ../iob_spi_* sim-test"`

-## Implementation
+## Clean

-make fpga
+`nix-shell --run "make clean"`

 ## How do I use the core in software

-Refer the software/test_firmware.c file for example driver usage
+Refer the "[test_firmware.c](./software/src/test_firmware.c)" file for example driver usage.